 Physical permits are not issued for parking.
 Virtual Permits (V-Permits) will be used and utilise ‘License Plate Recognition’ (LPR) to ensure monitoring of all car parks.
 All users will need to abide by the Parking Guidelines.

-Staff members can apply for Reserved and Unreserved Parking through the Parking V-Permit Portal which will be processed by Care Park.
-Staff wishing to salary sacrifice their parking will have option to do so through the application.
+Staff members based at Magill and Mawson Lakes campuses can apply for Reserved and Unreserved Parking through the Parking V-Permit Portal.
+Permanent and Fixed Term Contract Staff wishing to salary sacrifice their parking will have option to do so through the application.

 Visitor parking is available on the Magill and Mawson Lakes campuses.
 Visitor parking instructions are available on the Magill Visitor Parking Map and the Mawson Lakes Visitor Parking map.

 The UniSA Parki App can be downloaded from the App Store for iPhone and Google Play for Android and is free to register and use.
 Parking payments are made by direct debit via your credit/debit card.
 If you don’t have a compatible phone you can still pay for parking at one of the pay-by-plate machines located in two locations on both the Magill & Mawson Lakes campuses.

 For Pay By Plate machine support or Parki App support please call 82123422 or email firstname.lastname@example.org